Running for a Second Term:

 Ben Hand-Bender was born and raised in Denver.
-He has had a life-long passion for the defense of civil rights and liberties.
-He believes fiercely in the mission of the ACLU, and is honored to be nominated to complete the term of Bruce Sattler.
-Ben hopes to continue the dedication and passion that Bruce brought to the ACLU of Colorado Board of Directors.
+He has a life-long passion for the defense of civil rights and liberties.
+He believes fiercely in the mission of the ACLU and is honored to serve on the Board of Directors and as Secretary of the Executive Committee.
 Ben’s professional experiences include working as an educator, fundraiser, and organizer.
-He currently serves as the ACLU-CU Law representative to the Board–where he has been an active and thoughtful participant.
-As a first year law student, it has been his pleasure to connect students with the ACLU of Colorado, and he hopes to continue to build upon this relationship and provide the Board with a millennial perspective.
-He is proud to have already successfully lobbied the CU Law administration to begin offering their Civil Rights and Remedies course in the Spring of 2017.
-Ben also has experience in the nonprofit world, working with organizations like the Denver Foundation, Colorado Nonprofit Association, and the Open Media Foundation, which he hopes can aid him in being an asset to the ACLU of Colorado.
-Once again, Ben is honored to have been nominated for this position on the Board.
-He will work tirelessly to ensure that the ACLU of Colorado has continued success in the present, and a secure future.
+As a second year law student, it has been his pleasure to connect students with the ACLU of Colorado, and he hopes to continue this network and to provide the Board with a millennial perspective.
+Ben is eager to continue working to ensure that the ACLU of Colorado has both success in the present and a secure future.